About

 Hang the cloth and let the whey drain.

-Finally, collect the cloth together and place it on a plate and keep a heavy weight on top of the cheesecloth.
-(Simple and easy way is to fill the milk vessel and place it on the cloth to press it down to remove the whey) You can use a mortar too or even a marble chakla.
+Finally, collect the cloth together and place it on a plate.
+Keep a heavy weight on top of the cheesecloth.
+(A simple and easy way is to fill the milk vessel and place it on the cloth to press it down to remove the whey).
+You can use a mortar too or even a marble chakla.

 Make Flavoured Paneer